About Surbiton Hockey Club

-Richard Beaumont has continued his hard work as Umpires Manager, helping both Team Captains, and other club members to ensure that umpires were appointed to SHC matches as necessary.
+Richard Beaumont continues to work hard as Umpires Manager, helping both Team Captains, and other club members to ensure that umpires were appointed to SHC matches as necessary.

 Our Community Programme

 “Suburban Hockey” goes from strength to strength.
 Local schools continue to benefit from the coaching expertise of the SHC team, and this community programme is developing.
-From 30 September, community hockey sessions will be held on Monday evenings at Surbiton HC, with local primary school children able to attend free of charge.
 Suburban Hockey, which is a separate company, and has been granted charitable status, also offers a number of bursaries for talented children to join a hockey club, if they are unable to afford the fees.
 Suburban Hockey is also actively seeking sponsorship and donations.

 And The Social